Los Angeles Divorce Mediation Lawyer

 Contact a Los Angeles Divorce Mediation Attorney

 Our experienced Los Angeles divorce mediation attorneys can assist you with resolving your divorce, child support, child custody, alimony, and marital property disputes via the divorce mediation process.
+It’s important to understand the difference between physical and legal child custody in California.

 To schedule a free consultation with one of the Los Angeles divorce mediation attorneys at Furman & Zavatsky, call our office today at 818-528-3471.